NHS Forest conference 2023: Trees and woodlands on the NHS estate

-Our online NHS Forest conference explores the potential of trees and woodlands on the NHS green estate.
+Our online NHS Forest conference took place on 18 October 2023 and explored the potential of trees and woodlands on the NHS green estate.
 In their Green Plans, many NHS trusts identify tree planting as an action, alongside improving the quality of, and access to, those spaces for the health and wellbeing of patients, staff and the wider community.

-This event has three themed sessions, each containing several presentations followed by a Q&A, with questions submitted via the audience.
-There is the option to attend as many sessions as you like, depending on your interests.
+The event had three themed sessions, each containing several presentations followed by a Q&A, with questions submitted via the audience.
+You can now watch each of the sessions online.

 Speakers include: